cloudify-cosmo/docs.getcloudify.org/content/ops_guides/console_guide.md

 * Monitor the status and performance of services
 * View service logs and events

-All of the things that can be done in the Cloudify Console can also be done using the CLI and the REST API.
-More information can be found in [ http://docs.getcloudify.org/](http://docs.getcloudify.org/4.0.0)
+All of the things that can be done in the Cloudify Console can also be done using [the CLI and the REST API]({{< relref "working_with/_index.md" >}}).

 ## Logging into the Console

-To login to the Cloudify Console you need to use a browser on your laptop or PC and enter in the URL of the Cloudify manager IP address or hostname, for example [https://192.168.0.1/#/login](https://192.168.0.1/#/login).
+To login to the Cloudify Console you need to use a browser on your laptop or PC and enter in the URL of the Cloudify manager IP address or hostname, for example `https://192.168.0.1/#/login`.
 Then enter your username and password in order to login to the system.

 ![Cloudify Console login]( /images/ops_guides/login.png )